Toyota Corolla Common Problems and Solutions

 Problem:

-The daytime running lights, which are for improved visibility, will flicker, turn themselves on or off at random times, or sometimes fail to turn off at all.
+The daytime running lights, designed to improve visibility, will flicker, turn themselves on or off at random times, or sometimes fail to switch off altogether.

 Solution:

-There's a chance that this is a wiring fault, so before you do anything else, have a look for any frayed, worn, or disconnected wiring.
-If nothing looks out of place or damaged, then the fault is most likely going to be the daytime running lights control module.
-You'll be able to find a replacement on our drop-down list of parts for the Corolla, and this is an easy fix.
+There is a possibility that this is a wiring fault, so before doing anything else, check for any frayed, worn, or disconnected wiring.
+If everything looks intact and undamaged, then the fault is most likely the daytime running lights control module.
+You can find a replacement on our drop-down list of parts for the Corolla, and it is an easy fix.

 Difficulty level